Auzzy/pyinq/docs/src/source/bettertests.rst

                 from os.path import supports_unicode_filenames
                 assert_false(supports_unicode_filenames)

-Both :func:`skipIf` and :func:`skipUnless` accept a single argument, which should be the result of checking if the test should be run.
-A test decorated with :func:`skipIf` will be *only* be skipped if this result is :const:`True`, while a test decorated with :func:`skipUnless` *will* be skipped UNLESS the result is :const:`True`.
+Both :func:`skipIf` and :func:`skipUnless` accept a single argument which should be some test for whether or not to run the test.
+A test decorated with :func:`skipIf` will *only* be skipped if this result is :const:`True`, while a test decorated with :func:`skipUnless` *will* be skipped UNLESS the result is :const:`True`.
 In the above example, :func:`test_Unix` will be skipped unless the test is being run on a Unix system. :func:`test_unicode_filenames` will not be run if the Python version is less than 2.3, as that was when the function was added.